Katherine Schmidt: Art training

-In 1912, at the age of 13, Schmidt began to take Saturday classes at the Art Students League under the artist Agnes Richmond.
+In 1912, at the age of 13, Schmidt started taking Saturday classes at the Art Students League under the artist Agnes Richmond.
 At that time the League was popular with girls and young women who wished to study art and its Saturday classes made it accessible to those, like Schmidt, who were attending school on weekdays.
 While still in high school she, her sister, and two other girls spent part of one summer painting at the art colony in Woodstock, New York.
 With her sister and another girl she spent the next two summer vacations painting in Gloucester, Massachusetts, then a popular destination for artists.
 During these trips Agnes Richmond acted as chaperon and guardian.

 In 1917 after graduating from high school Schmidt took regular afternoon classes at the League.
 By chance she joined the class of Kenneth Hayes Miller, the artist who would most influence her mature style.
 Schmidt found Miller's teaching style to be emotionally and intellectually demanding.
 She said that in addition to teaching technique Miller helped each student bring out his or her unique talents and as a result, she said, "all of us were enormously different" in manner of working and artistic style.
 By giving them group assignments and inviting them to regular Wednesday afternoon teas at his apartment Miller also helped his students become well acquainted with one another.

-During the time she was his student the League abolished its same-sex classroom policy and, mixing more freely with men than she had previously been able to do, Schmidt broadened her circle of friends.
+During the time she was his student the League abolished its single-sex classroom policy and, mixing more freely with men than she had previously been able to do, Schmidt broadened her circle of friends.
 To a group of women she had previously befriended she now added a roughly equal number of men.
 Over the next few decades this group of students would form the nucleus of three others: (1) the "Fourteenth Street school" or "Miller gang" made up of Miller students who rented apartments in the vicinity of his apartment at 30 E. 14th Street, (2) the "Whitney Circle" all of whom were members of the Whitney Studio Club, and (3) the artists attached to two galleries, the Daniel Gallery and, after its demise, the Downtown Gallery.
 In 1932 Peggy Bacon produced a drypoint print showing the group enjoying themselves at a Third Avenue bowling alley.
 Entitled "Ardent Bowlers," it showed Alexander Brook, Yasuo Kuniyoshi, Reginald Marsh, along with Peggy herself and others of Schmidt's friends.
 In an oral history interview of 1969 Schmidt named many of the ardent bowlers as her lifelong friends.